Sensory-Aware Sequential Recommendation via Review-Distilled Representations: Related Work

 \subsection{Attribute and Emotion Signals from Reviews, and the Sensory Gap}

 Attribute-level modeling has long been used to make recommendation more semantically meaningful.
 HFT aligns latent factors with topics derived from reviews, but topics are coarse and can mix experiential cues with non-sensory content \citep{mcauley2013hft}.
 DeepCoNN and NARRE encode reviews with neural architectures, yet their representations remain opaque mixtures and often require heavy per-user and per-item review aggregation \citep{zheng2017deepconn,chen2018narre}.
+Explainable recommendation research further highlights the usefulness of aspect-aware text modeling, but models such as PETER, ERRA, XRec, and MAPLE are primarily designed to generate personalized explanations or reviews rather than to produce an auditable, reusable item-side sensory channel for sequential encoders \citep{li2021personalized,cheng2023explainable,ma2024xrec,yang2025maple}.

 More recent approaches aim to move beyond generic text encoders by introducing explicit attribute signals for sequential recommendation.
 FineRec extracts fine-grained attribute--opinion pairs from reviews and reports consistent gains, but its extracted space is intentionally broad and unconstrained \citep{zhang2024finerec}.
 As a result, the mined attributes mix sensory cues with heterogeneous factors such as durability, compatibility, shipping condition, or vague quality statements, which vary widely across categories and are often weakly tied to stable item experience.
 This makes the attribute channel hard to calibrate, difficult to filter reliably, and sensitive to domain-specific noise when injected into sequence models.